Playing music is simply more fun if you’re in the company of others. Ukulele clubs and groups make this possible.

 We support all Ukulele groups, simply on principle.
 They are a great idea and most likely fun for everyone involved.

 Some groups are special, though.
-Either it’s years of performances, a special cause, or simply years of meetings, we want to acknowledge them with a little head nod in the form of this article!
+Whether it’s years of performances, a special cause, or simply years of meetings, we want to acknowledge them with a little head nod in the form of this article!

 1. The Allegheny Ukulele Kollective